telerik/kendo-ui-core/docs/jsp/tags/grid/ajax-binding.md

             return product.getList(request);
         }

-    *The result format in this case have similar to the following signiture:
+The result format in this case is similar to the signature, demonstrated in the example below.

+###### Example

         public class DataSourceResult {
             public long getTotal() {